Restaurant SEO: 7 Tips To Boost Your Organic Performance

 The key is to sprinkle these priority keywords throughout your website and listing content in a natural way.
 Use them in your meta titles and descriptions, headers, body copy, image alt text, and more.
 But don’t overdo it to the point of keyword stuffing — Google is smart enough to recognize that.

-On your Google Business Profile, in particular, using Location and Service keywords appropriately in your business title, services list, and other descriptive fields can really boost your local ranking.
+On your Google Business Profile, in particular, using location and service keywords appropriately in your business title, services list, and other descriptive fields can really boost your local ranking.

 You’ll also want to update your listings any time you add new services or offerings.
 If that Italian restaurant starts delivering pizza, for example, updating listings with “pizza delivery” can drive new visibility.